Skip to Content

 Yes, use whatever you like, but when it comes to the meat make sure it is not too fatty and is suited to quick cooking.

-Some steak makes a great addition, as would some queenie scallops.
 When it comes to veg, go wild and crazy, peppers, courgettes, and even cauliflower and broccoli work well if you cut them up small enough.

 You could even throw some nuts in, cashews work particularly well!

-Chinese takeaway style house special fried rice.
+Overhead Chinese takeaway style special fried rice with beef, pork, chicken and prawns.

 Serving Suggestions

-That does not mean that it cannot be enjoyed as a side, but it works particularly well as part of a Chinese takeaway inspired spread.
+That does not mean that it cannot be enjoyed as a side, but it works particularly well as part of a Chinese takeaway-inspired spread.

 I would start off with some Chinese hot and sour soup, pork yuk sung and prawn crackers or prawn toast.